skyfe79/Awesome/README.md

 ## Java

+- [kestra](https://github.com/kestra-io/kestra) - Orchestrate everything - from scripts to data, infra, AI, and business - as code, with UI and AI Copilot.
+Simple.
+Fast.
+Scalable.
 - [pkl](https://github.com/apple/pkl) - A configuration as code language with rich validation and tooling.
 - [antlr4](https://github.com/antlr/antlr4) - ANTLR (ANother Tool for Language Recognition) is a powerful parser generator for reading, processing, executing, or translating structured text or binary files.
 - [CameraView](https://github.com/natario1/CameraView) - 📸 A well documented, high-level Android interface that makes capturing pictures and videos easy, addressing all of the common issues and needs.
 Real-time filters, gestures, watermarks, frame processing, RAW, output of any size.